petertimwalker/api-service/README.md

 # api-service

-This is a simple Express app hosted on an Amazon Linux 2 EC2 server used by peterwalker.xyz/bookapp to fetch the Google Books Api key it uses.
+This is a simple Express app hosted on an Amazon Linux 2 EC2 server used by peterwalker.xyz/bookapp to query Google Books Api.

 peterwalker.xyz/bookapp fetches this api key by calling https://api.peterwalker.xyz/api/key.